Sarmkadan/signalr-map-realtime/README.md

 All application settings are organized under the `SignalRMapRealtime` section.
 Below is a complete reference of all available configuration options:

+> **Automatic Validation**: All configuration options are automatically validated on application startup using DataAnnotations.
+Invalid configuration will cause the application to fail immediately with detailed validation errors, preventing runtime issues.

+> **Best Practice**: Use environment variables or secrets management for sensitive values like API keys.
+The `ApiKey` field in `ApiKeyAuthentication` should never be hardcoded in production.

 #### Root Configuration (`SignalRMapRealtime`)

 | Section | Description | Default Value |